awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Trusted Advisor Dashboards/Dashboards/2_create upload ta report.md

 Please expand data collection method which you used in prerequisites step to proceed with workshop:
 {{%expand "Trusted Advisor API via deployment of Optimization Data Collection lab (recommended)" %}}
 Please makes sure you've deployed [Optimization Data Collection lab](https://wellarchitectedlabs.com/cost/300_labs/300_optimization_data_collection/) as prerequisite step.
 Once [Optimization Data Collection lab](https://wellarchitectedlabs.com/cost/300_labs/300_optimization_data_collection/) completed, please proceed with next steps.
-During next steps please provide S3 URI path to `ta-data` folder in optimization data bucket created in the lab.
-The path should be similar to `s3://costoptimizationdata{account_id}/optics-data-collector/ta-data/`
+During next steps please provide S3 URI path to `trusted-advisor-data` folder in optimization data bucket created in the lab.
+The path should be similar to `s3://costoptimizationdata{account_id}/trusted-advisor/trusted-advisor-data/`

 **NOTE:** Only **Trusted Advisor Data Collection Module** is required to be deployed.
 Consider other modules form the lab as optional
     ------------ | -------------